'Star Wars' Shocker: Marvel's Kevin Feige Developing New Movie for Disney (Exclusive)

 Disney has been criticized for its lack of women in top roles at the company, so any move to displace Kennedy may create perception problems.
 In his Times interview, Iger acknowledged that women and people of color were not well-represented but said, "I’ll change that before I leave."

 While Disney and Lucasfilm have scaled back development of Star Wars movies in part due to the poor performance of Solo, it is still working on future movies.
 Both Last Jedi helmer Rian Johnson and Game of Thrones showrunners D.B.
 Weiss and David Benioff are working on feature projects set in the Star Wars universe.
 And with Disney ramping up its streaming service Disney+, Lucasfilm will be an important piece of the puzzle.
-Jon Favreau’s live-action Star Wars space Western, The Mandalorian, premieres Nov.
+Jon Favreau’s live-action Star Wars space Western, The Mandalorian, is set to premiere Nov.
 12, and a Rogue One prequel series is in the works, as is an Ewan McGregor-led Obi-Wan Kenobi series.

 - Kim Masters